arrow-left

 As an example of what can be created in Blender, they release films and production assets under creative commons.

-Here is an example of one of their short films Big Buck Bunny Content Gallery - Blender Cloud
+Here is an example of one of their short films Big Buck Bunny Content Gallery - Blender Cloudarrow-up-right

 "bbb-splash" by The Blender Foundation is licensed under CC BY 3.0